maheswari-pinneti/Applied-AI-Lab-Deep-Learning-for-Computer-Vision-WorldQuant-University/README.md

 ---

-## 🌾 Crop Disease Classification – Uganda
+## 🌾 Crop Disease Classification – Uganda Project - 2

 Detect and classify multiple plant diseases from leaf images using CNNs and transfer learning.